abu-compbio/MEXCOwalk/README.md

 ```

 2. The nodes to index file mapping:

+the file is located at data/hint_index_file.txt
 ```
 index GeneName
 1 A1BG
 2 A1CF
 ```

-### Mutations Data
+### Mutation Data

-The files needed for calculating the mutex and coverage scores are processed from src_snvs.tsv and src_cnas.tsv files
+The files needed for calculating the mutex and coverage scores are processed from src_snvs.tsv and src_cnas.tsv files.

+Note: the files are tab separated

 The files are:

-NOTE: the files are tab separated

-1. The list of patients whose gene ~~i~~ is mutated:
+1. Gene and its list of patients where that gene is mutated:
 the file is located at data/genes_vs_patients_indices_gen_paran.txt

 ```
 RNF14	109	241	...